 Barefoot International & Fly High Mfg.

-Milwaukee, WI - 2009-Present
+Milwaukee, WI - 2009-2015

 Barefoot International & Fly High Mfg. offers consumers a line of superior products developed through careful research and testing.